 It is very important that the children drink plenty of water during the day as research has shown that this increases the brain's ability to learn new information.
-To help the children have access to water we allow each child to bring a small plastic bottle of water that they can have with them in class.
-When they start at school, we provide them with their first water bottle for free.
+To help the children have access to water we ask that each child brings in a small plastic bottle of water that they can have with them in class.
+This should have a name label.